 Within this context, anti-Ahmadi speech is even more dangerous as the state has already proven its unwillingness to protect the Ahmadi or treat them as equal citizens.
 Discriminatory legal systems normalize persecution and create a context in which members of the in-group (usually the majority) feel protected for their personal acts of discrimination and even violence against members of the out-group.

-When a speaker is unusually influential, this can make their speech more dangerous.
-Influence or authority can come from a variety of sources, including personal charisma, high social status, or official status such as political office – which may also come with control of resources needed by the audience, and the power to deploy force against uncooperative audience members.
-In other cases, a speaker’s influence may derive from cultural stature as an unelected community leader, popular entertainer, or star athlete; indeed, religious and cultural leaders often have more influence over some audiences than politicians.
+When an inflammatory message comes from a person with influence, it tends to be more dangerous.
+Influence or authority can come from a variety of sources, including personal charisma, high social status, or official status such as political office.
+A public post, in turn, often comes with control of resources needed by an audience, and the power to deploy force against uncooperative audience members.
+In other cases, a speaker’s influence may derive from status as an unelected community leader, popular entertainer, or star athlete; indeed, religious and cultural leaders have more influence over some audiences than politicians.
 A close family member or trusted friend might also be highly influential, in person or on a social media platform like Facebook or a digital messaging system like WhatsApp, where users connect to people who have influence over them.

 The Second Speaker